pbennettibm/datapower-local-dev/README.md

   - In the CLI enter ```write memory```
   - Optional:
     - In the GUI, export the zip file if any changes were made to a configuration.
-11. In a new terminal window, ensure that the config, and local subdirectories are no longer empty by checking their contents.
-  - If the certs subdirectory is empty, it is most likely because you did not correctly save your configuration in both the UI and the terminal.
-    - To fix this, repeat the step 10.
-    - If the certs subdirectory is still empty, it is probably because you are running on a VM that does not have temporary file write access.
-12. In your original terminal window, exit the datapower CLI
+11. Exit the datapower CLI
-  - Type `exit` twice and then "control+C" to return to the command prompt.
+  - Type `exit` twice and then "control+C".
+12. Ensure that the config, local, and certs subdirectories are no longer empty.
-13. (Optional) Delete the Docker container as well as the pulled DataPower Docker/Podman image if you wish.
+13. Delete the Docker container as well as remove the pulled DataPower Docker image if you wish.
-  - Docker
   - ```
     docker rm datapower
     ```
   - ```
     docker rmi icr.io/integration/datapower/datapower-limited:10.0.4.0
-      ```
-  - Podman
-    - ```
-      podman rm datapower
-      ```
-    - ```
-      podman rmi icr.io/integration/datapower/datapower-limited:10.0.4.0
     ```